 The continued prevalence of forced labour and human trafficking is a serious global issue with millions of victims, and we will not tolerate this within our organisation or within our supply chain.
 We are proud that responsible business forms part of our core global strategy and vision, we actively align our framework to help contribute towards the United Nations Sustainable Development Goals (SDGs), and we are committed to ensuring we minimise the risk associated with forced labour, modern slavery and human trafficking laid out in SDG 8.7.

 Structure of Organisation

-Any reference to supplier data or information within this statement concerns suppliers under the remit of the Chief Procurement Officer in Europe.
+Any reference to supplier data or information within this statement concerns suppliers under the remit of the International Chief Procurement Officer.